-Gather up the whole family and head to this year’s A Celebration in the Heartland in Moore for a top-notch July 4th bash.
-Kids will love the giant sand pit and children’s art tent, while the adults will enjoy cruising through the annual car, truck and motorcycle show and various vendor booths set up throughout the festival grounds.
-Take a spin on a carnival ride before heading to food row for spicy barbecue, grilled onion burgers, sweet cinnamon rolls and much more.
+Gather up the whole family and head to this year’s A Celebration in the Heartland in Moore for a top-notch 4th of July bash.
+Kids will love the inflatables, children’s tent and helicopter rides, while the adults will enjoy live music and shopping from various vendor booths set up throughout the park.
+Savor tasty bites and drinks from local food trucks, breweries and wineries before fireworks light up the night sky along to music.

 Start your Fourth of July off right with a visit to the Yukon City Park for a children’s parade, crafts, free swim and plenty of games perfect for the little ones.
 Freedom Fest in Yukon kicks into gear in the evening with free watermelon, free ice cream and live music throughout the city’s popular Chisholm Trail Park.
 Stick around until after the sun sets for spectacular fireworks and a special patriotic performance by the Oklahoma City Philharmonic orchestra.